 There is also now government support for start ups:

-The Future Fund will enable startups to access cash through a new convertible loan note program from the British Business Bank.
+The Future Fund enables startups to access cash through the British Business Bank.
 The Government will match private investment on a 1:1 basis from a minimum of £125,000 to a maximum of £5 million.

 To be eligible, a business must be an unlisted UK registered company that has previously raised at least £250,000 in equity investment from third part investors in the last five years.

 The fund has been extended and closes on 30 November 2020.

 Of course, games businesses of all sizes may need support.
 If you are a larger company, there is also the following available:

 Support is also available for large companies.
 Under the COVID19 Corporate Financing Facility, the Bank of England will buy short-term debt from large companies.

 It will run initially for 12 months (March 2021).

 A scheme similar to CBILS has also been announced for larger firms.
 The CBILS provides a government guarantee of 80% to enable banks to make loans of up to £25million to firms with an annual turnover of between £45million and £500million.

 Lenders will be allowed to extend the loan up to ten years.